-Drugstore Dupe: Paula’s Choice Omega + Complex Moisturizer
+Paula’s Choice Omega + Complex Moisturizer

 Paula’s Choice Omega + Complex Moisturizer is formulated with chia and flaxseed, which boast Omegas 3, 6 & 9 to support the skin’s moisture barrier.
-Passion fruit protects the skin from environmental aggressors while antioxidant guava extract is a rich source of vitamin C.
+Passion fruit protects the skin from environmental aggressors, while antioxidant guava extract is a rich source of vitamin C.

-Paula’s Choice describes their Omega + Complex Moisturizer as “cloud-like” and I would have to agree!
+Paula’s Choice describes their Omega + Complex Moisturizer as “cloud-like”, and I would have to agree!
 The whipped texture of Paula’s Choice Omega+ Complex Moisturizer rivals that of Drunk Elephant Lala and contains many of the same ingredients as Drunk Elephant.

 Luxury Skincare: Sunday Riley Good Genes All-In-One Lactic Acid Treatment

 Sunday Riley Good Genes All-In-One Lactic Acid Treatment is one of my favorite skincare products.
-I definitely do not love the steep price, but this skin brightener provides the most consistent results every time I use it.
+I do not love the steep price, but this skin brightener provides the most consistent results every time I use it.

-Drugstore Dupe: The Ordinary Lactic Acid 10% + HA
+The Ordinary Lactic Acid 10% + HA

 The Ordinary Lactic Acid 10% + HA is a 10% lactic acid formulation that works similarly to Good Genes.
 It exfoliates dead skin cells and reveals brighter, smoother, younger-looking skin.
 Purified Tasmanian pepperberry helps to reduce inflammation and skin sensitivity that can come along with lactic acid.

-The Ordinary’s product is an excellent product, somewhat of a dupe, and one of the best lactic acid treatments that I’ve used.
-But Good Genes is such a unique product, that a close dupe is really hard to find.
+The Ordinary’s product is an excellent product, somewhat of a dupe, and one of the best lactic acid treatments I’ve used.
+But Good Genes is such a unique product that a close dupe is really hard to find.

-When it comes to price, The Ordinary is extremely affordable compared to Sunday Riley Good Genes.
+When it comes to price, The Ordinary is highly affordable compared to Sunday Riley Good Genes.
 Even if you alternate it with Good Genes here and there, you will save money and still get the benefits from lactic acid.